 Always let it air dry.
 Don’t put it in the pot with water still dripping from the bottom.

-Most orchids only need a bath every week to eight days, however, there are some that may need a good soaking twice weekly.
+Most orchids only need a bath every 7 to 11 days, however, there are some that may need a good soaking twice weekly.

 When you start growing a new orchid, pay attention to the potting mix over the first month.
 You only need to bathe the plant when the mixture is dry.
 If it’s even the slightest bit damp, leave it be until it’s dry.